 Last year, while at a social gathering, a funny conversation about rednecks in rural towns turned into a more serious conversation about race.
 Most of the people at the table were West Indian Blacks.
 Two men were White.
 I voiced the unpopular opinion that while I saw the importance of reparations, I could think of no fair way to distribute it.
 Here were my points of contention:

-- Should it matter where Blacks in the country originally came from when it comes to reparations or should America potentially foot the bill for reparations from the descendants of British, French and Spanish slaves who migrated here?
+- Should it matter where Black people in the country originally came from when it comes to reparations or should America potentially foot the bill for reparations from the descendants of British, French and Spanish slaves who migrated here?

-- How do you determine which Blacks on American soil are descendants of American slaves, versus those of us who migrated from elsewhere today or several generations ago?
+- How do you determine which Black people on American soil are descendants of American slaves, versus those of us who migrated from elsewhere today or several generations ago?

 - Should the Union States pay the same toward reparations as the Confederacy, which couldn’t pay slaves but could fund a whole Civil War to try to keep them?